Behnam-Asadi/deep-fourier-net/README.md

 save the network and use it to reconstruct the image.
 Also, not that reconstruction is fast and can be done in parallel for each pixel.
 To reconstruct the image, we give the position of each pixel as input of the model and output is the value of that pixel.
-Following is the equation of each layer in this network.
+Following is the equation of i_th layer in this network.

 <div align="center">
 <img src = "src/img/FNETLayerEquation.svg" alt="My FNET Layer" class="center"/>